 1. Individual Seller Account

-For the individual seller account, you won’t need to pay a monthly subscription fee to keep your account.
+You won’t need to pay a monthly subscription fee for the individual seller account to keep your account.
 However, you will incur a .99 cent fee per item you sell along with any referral or variable closing fees.

 2. Professional Seller Account

 For the professional seller account, you will end up incurring a $39.99 fee every month.
 However, you won’t be subject to the .99 cent fee that individual accounts must pay.
 You will still need to pay referral and variable closing fees as well.

 The Professional Seller Account is the ideal seller account if you make more than 40 sales a month because the $.99 cent fee from the individual account plan adds up.
 It’s important to note that you can change from a professional to a personal account if you find the costs are too high or the volume you’re selling changes.

 Professional and individual seller accounts pay a closing fee of $1.80 for any media item sold on every listing.
 This cost assessment is on top of any other fees that Amazon may apply.

 The media items typically include video game consoles, video game accessories, computer/video games, software, videos, DVDs, music, and books.